anyaMor/erasmus-sds/README.md

   - Transpose the Learning Agreement document in to a digital format that uses HTML so that this document can be integrated in the remaining project

 ## Project Strategy
+Our strategy to this project consists in an iterative approach, which means that for each Sprint we would define the Sprint goals and the strategies to achieve those goals.

 ## Communication Stratagies
 Our Scrum Team will be using different strategies of comunication: